-Glenmore Mansion is Jefferson County’s only public house museum.
+Glenmore Mansion is the only public house museum in Jefferson County, Tennessee.
 Built by John Roper Branner in 1868, it is one of the southeast’s best examples of a second empire architecture still standing today.

 Today, Glenmore engages the community through regular seasonal tours along with special events like the Spring Garden Market and the Christmas Candlelight Tours.